microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 ![](https://user-images.githubusercontent.com/57580/76448823-5f6bb480-63a1-11ea-862e-d59db8599a73.png)

-`Semantic token type` and `modifiers` show the classification that was evaluates for the given symbol and the TextMate scope that was used to style the token.
+`Semantic token type` and `modifiers` show the classification of the given symbol and the TextMate theme rule that was used to style the token.

 Please file an issue against [that repo](https://github.com/aeschli/typescript-vscode-sh-plugin) if you feel the classification is wrong.
 Please add a small code sample to reproduce along what classification you expect.